nkhatri9/RPS-2022/README.md

 ## Setup

 Allow the user to configure their own player name by passing an environment variable called PLAYER_NAME:
-Pass the environment variable to the script during runtime
+Pass the environment variable to the script during runtime:

 ```sh
 PLAYER_NAME="Jon Snow" python game.py